-Within the framework of the CRC1266, we are performing a large-scale pathogen screening of several hundred well-dated human skeletal remains (teeth, dental calculus) from the Neolithic and Bronze Age Periods.
+Within the framework of the CRC1266, we are performing a large-scale pathogen screening of nearly a thousand well-dated human skeletal remains (teeth, dental calculus) from the Neolithic and Bronze Age Periods.
 The specimens are screened for the presence of known bacterial and viral pathogens by capturing and sequencing their preserved genetic material with state-of-the-art molecular techniques.
 This data is compared with present-day genomic data to provide a framework for better understanding the mechanisms of pathogen evolution.

 See also the corresponding Junior Research Group.